-The Paralegal certificate program at Oakland University is a one year, non-credit program offered in the evenings.
+The Paralegal Certificate program at Oakland University is a one-year, non-credit program offered in the evenings.
 The program is approved by the ABA and is one of the first programs of its kind in Michigan.
 The goal of the program is to introduce students to legal studies with an emphasis on applying the skills in a real-world setting no matter if it’s a law firm or professional office.
-Classes are taught by lawyers, judges and other qualified professionals who are familiar with the role of the paralegal in the modern world.
+Classes are taught by lawyers, judges, and other qualified professionals who are familiar with the role of the paralegal in the modern world.

-Oakland University (OU) is a public research university and the second largest university in the Detroit Metropolitan Area.
+Oakland University (OU) is a public research university and the second-largest university in the Detroit Metropolitan Area.
 It offers 132 bachelor’s degree programs and 138 graduate certificates, master’s degrees and doctoral degree programs.
 The main colleges and schools at the university include arts and sciences, engineering and computer science, education and human services, business administration, health sciences, nursing, and medicine.
 The school also has an honors college and overseas study programs.

 6. Davenport University

-Davenport University offers a post-baccalaureate certificate in paralegal studies, associate of science in paralegal studies and a bachelor of science in paralegal studies through its Business school.
+Davenport University offers a post-baccalaureate certificate in paralegal studies, an associate of science in paralegal studies, and a bachelor of science in paralegal studies through its Business school.
 The program is approved by the ABA and is the only school offering an associate of science in legal studies in western Michigan.
 It’s one of the best paralegal programs in Michigan when it comes to the quality of education, internship opportunities, and innovative curriculum that provides the opportunity to practice paralegal skills in a classroom setting.

 Davenport University (DU) is a private non-profit university that features campuses throughout the state of Michigan and has around 7,500 enrolled students.
-It offers associate’s, bachelor’s, master’s degrees, diplomas, and post-graduate certification.
+It offers associate’s, bachelor’s, master’s degrees, diplomas, and post-graduate certifications.
 DU has over 50 areas of study and five colleges that include arts and sciences, health professions, technology, urban education, and business.

 Program: Associate of Science | Paralegal Studies